Cowboy’s Cowboy Is The New Album Release Of Rich Price, The Singing Sierran

 Roy Rogers, Gene Autry, John Wayne and other silver screen cowboys also lived by the Code of the West.
 Through his life and songs, Rich Price, The Singing Sierran, seeks to remind us of this legacy.

 “Spirit of Yosemite” was the first of three Rich Price albums released by Adonda Records of Nashville.
-“Cowboy Songs” is the second Adonda release.
+“Cowboy Songs” was the second Adonda release.
 The third album, “Western Songs,” was released in early 2017.